W6TJ 2 Meter Net

 Passcode: 354033

-Kountry Folks Homestyle Restaurant during the months of
+Kountry Folks Homestyle Restaurant.

 February, April, June, August, October and December.